humanestandards/home/src/pages/index.md

-          2. Artificial Intelligence Ethics are policies concerning our Social Infrastructures and they promote Institutional Change, not the development of some crazy computer with uncontrolled temper,
+          2. Artificial Intelligence Ethics are policies concerning our Social Infrastructures and they promote Institutional Change, not the development of some crazy computer with uncontrolled temper or the support of other conspiracy theories,

           3. You may rest asured that AI takeover is not a possible course of